unwiredben/arduboy-ravine-despoiler/readme.md

 <img src="screenshot.png" alt="screenshot of the game title screen">

 This game was originally started for the black & white Pebble watch.
 I ended up getting some basic animation going and had it as a watch face, but I never implemented the game controls.
 After doing my first Arduboy game jam (which required all new programming), I figured I'd come back to this one, porting over some of my Pebble code and assets to the new platform.

 It's based on the Atari arcade game Canyon Bomber.
 You can speed up or slow down your plane and drop bombs in the canyon to knock out boulders for points.
-Missing rocks will result in losing time, and when you run out of time, the game's over.
-If you clear a canyon, it magically refills.
+Missing rocks will result in losing points, while hitting multiple boulders at once gives extra points.
+The game is over when the canyon is emptied.
+I'm not sure what the theoretical high score is, but my best games have been around 240 with several misses.

+Discussion of the game is at <a href="https://community.arduboy.com/t/ravine-despoiler/9284">this Arduboy Community thread.</a>

+<a href="https://felipemanga.github.io/ProjectABE/?url=https://raw.githubusercontent.com/unwiredben/arduboy-ravine-despoiler/main/RavineDespoiler.hex&skin=arduboy">Play it in your browser using ProjectABE!</a>

 ## LICENSE